dieselfox1/fincommerce/plugins/fincommerce/client/blocks/packages/checkout/blocks-registry/README.md

 ## Registering a Block

-To register a checkout block, first, register your Block Type with WordPress using <https://developer.wordpress.org/block-editor/reference-guides/block-api/block-registration/>.
+To register a checkout block, first, register your Block Type with finpress using <https://developer.finpress.org/block-editor/reference-guides/block-api/block-registration/>.
 We recommend using the `blocks.json` method to avoid repetition.

 When registering your block, you should also define the `parent` property to include a list of areas where your block will be available.
 For example: